mobile app bar

 As baffling as the comparison may seem, Cowherd justifies it with great reasoning.

-MJ was part of the league for fewer seasons than LeBron has been.
-But like Seinfeld, Jordan is still relevant in today’s day and age despite hanging up his boots more than 20 years ago.
-The Chicago Bulls legend also had his period of dominance like Jerry Seinfeld’s show, when no competition could even come close to him.
+Seinfeld aired from 1989 to 1998, around the same time as Michael Jordan was dominating the league.
+Even though it has been over 25 years since Seinfeld last aired, people still watch it and talk about it.
+Just like Seinfeld, Jordan is still relevant today despite hanging up his boots more than 20 years ago.
+The Bulls legend also had his period of dominance like Jerry Seinfeld’s show, when no competition could even come close to him.

 From 1984-1998, Jordan participated in 11 seasons (was injured, retired, or joined mid-season for the remaining three campaigns) and was undeniably the best player in the league in almost ever full season he played.